-ConvertKit allows you to add SEO title, description, and integration with popular third-party platforms such as Google Analytics, Pinterest, Facebook, and Segment.
+ConvertKit allows you to add SEO titles, and descriptions, and integrates with popular third-party platforms, including Google Analytics, Pinterest, Facebook, and Segment.

 Although the ConvertKit landing page can be shared directly using a link, you can host it on your website using the ConvertKit WordPress plugin to get a clean domain-specific URL.

 ConvertKit offers the Tagging and Segmentation feature to organize your contact list in a better way.

 Depending on the lead form or landing page that the particular subscriber has signed up for.
 E.g., Lead form 1